How Long Does It Take to Get a Bachelor’s Degree?

 How long does it take to get a bachelor’s degree?
 What is a typical timeline?

-The time it takes to earn your bachelor's degree largely depends on whether you're able to attend full-time or part-time.
-While many students enter college to pursue a bachelor’s degree directly after high school, pursuing a degree later in life is not uncommon.
-More online and alternative bachelor's programs have made it easier to obtain a degree while studying on a part-time basis, which may help you balance work or family responsibilities.
+The time it takes to earn your bachelor’s degree largely depends on whether you’re able to attend full-time or part-time.
+While many students enter college to pursue a bachelor’s degree directly after high school, pursuing a degree later in life is also common.
+More online and alternative bachelor’s programs have made it easier to obtain a degree while studying on a part-time basis, which may help you balance work or family responsibilities.

 Timeline for full-time students